Welcome to the website for the WEA conference

 This conference is open VISIT THE DISCUSSION FORUM

 The United States declared an economic war on China in early 2018.
 Economic warfare is a unilateral action that questions the existence of multilateralism and places the question of what regime we are about to enter after the weakening of the existing multilateral trade agencies.
 US trade policy opens the door for new relationships between emerging market economies and international financial institutions on issues of liberalisation but mostly it ends a period started in the 1980’s of unregulated international trade and opens a new one.
 The solution to the structural economic problems of the US, similar to those of Britain in the 1960’s is not tariffs and trade restrictions.
 The trade war is above all a war that will be won by one side at some point.

-The recent outbreak of coronavirus has just added more uncertainties to the global trade war scenario
+The recent outbreak of coronavirus has added more uncertainty to the global trade war scenario.

-This conference calls for a deep reflection to matters related that includes, among other questions:
+This conference calls for a deep reflection to related matters that include, among other questions:

 - Can any multilateral agency now take retaliation against any country that goes against the spirit of existing free trade agreements?